fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 Very importantly, it super cancels which makes it excellent as combo filler for [Triple Break Loop](#triplebreakloops)s.

 The strength of the button determines the length Allen travels.

+Has a pretty near "clean hit" mechanic, where hitting with the tip of the fist deals more damage (29 damage to 34) and sets the opponent aflame (cosmetic only, no actual effect.)

 While it does destroy fireballs, it should only be used in combos since it's way too dangerous to  miss.
 Fantastic combo filler, don't use it to end combos if you can help it, especially in the corner.</td>
     <td>15/-79/-75</td>